Philippine labor migration policy: Salary, taxes and benefits

-Risks associated with Overseas Employment
+Risks

 Health

 With OFWs travelling back and forth between countries, it cannot be avoided that disease will be spread from one nation to another.
 The risk involved here is that communities and people who have never been exposed to a certain disease will not have the necessary antibodies to fight the sickness.

-Human Immunodeficiency Virus
+HIV/AIDS

-One of the common health hazards with working abroad is HIV.
+One of the common health hazards with working abroad is HIV/AIDS.
 The spread of the disease was due to the limited condom use, multiple partnering, clients of sex workers, low HIV knowledge, and low perceived HIV risk.
 It was expected by the Trade Union Congress of the Philippines (TUCP) on June 22, 2015, that the number of OFWs testing positive to HIV could breach 4,000 if the government fails to take action.
 As of April 2015, the number of OFWs infected already reached 3,509 with the 221 new cases from January to April 2015.
 The median age of infected OFWs is 33 and mostly male.
 They comprise 14 percent of the aggregate 24,936 cases in the Philippine HIV and AIDS Registry as of April 2015.

-Ebola and Middle East Respiratory Syndrome Coronavirus (MERS-COV)
+Ebola and Middle East respiratory syndrome

 During the Ebola outbreak, nations were devastatingly affected with the highly contagious virus.
 President Benigno Aquino III held off from announcing whether or not the country will send a team of health workers to West Africa.
 As the disease is spread via direct contact with an infected person, even after a short period after death, the risk of infection is very high and direct contact to any individual should be avoided to prevent the further spread of the virus.
-During this time, the MERS-COV, another highly contagious virus, has already been put on the watch-list.
+During this time, the MERS-related coronavirus, another highly contagious virus, has already been put on the watch-list.
 Precautions were made to prevent the spread of the virus through education, close monitoring, and working with global authorities to deal with the diseases.